Trump budget targets loan program that could help Lordstown

 Lordstown Motors Corp., a new venture that’s trying to reopen the former Lordstown GM factory east of Cleveland to build electric trucks, is considering asking for a $200 million from the loan fund.
 It’s also getting a $40 million loan from GM.

 But it’s not clear just yet whether the loan program’s demise would cut off money for Lordstown Motors.
-There are still just over seven months left in the current budget year, and the program still has more than $9 billion available to loan, according to the website for the Department of Energy, which runs the program.
+There are still just over seven months left in the current budget year, and the program still has more than $17 billion available to loan, according to the Department of Energy, which runs the program.

 Lordstown Motors said Monday that is has not yet applied for the loan and that it is just one of several financing options under review.